 Participants register in the GDOL on-line registration system, which provides them the opportunity to develop a resume and access thousands of job opportunities listed by employers.
 Trade services are tracked by GDOL and reported quarterly to USDOL.

-Description. of Youth Services – Provide a description and assessment of the type and availability of youth workforce development activities in the local area, including activities for youth with disabilities.
+4.Description of Youth Services – Provide a description and assessment of the type and availability of youth workforce development activities in the local area, including activities for youth with disabilities.
 This description and assessment shall include an identification of successful models of such youth workforce development activities.

 The Board’s One-Stop Operator, WSD, delivers the majority of Youth Services using the